hrydgard/ppsspp-site/docs/development/known-differences.md

 ## CPU caches are not emulated

 The MIPS CPU in the PSP has separate data and instruction caches.
 The data cache can be easily bypassed by game code by doing `| 0x40000000` to any pointer.
-This is mainly useful for writing data all the way out to RAM immediately so that the GPU can still read it.
-There's also a full set of cache invalidation instructions and soon.
+This is mainly useful for writing data all the way out to RAM immediately so that the GPU can read it immediately, without any need for cache flushing.
+There's also a full set of cache invalidation instructions and other cache control functions.

-PPSSPP just pretends the caches are invisible, which they should be if games use it correct.
+PPSSPP just pretends the caches are invisible, which they should be if games use them correctly.
 Which they don't always do - it's believed that a graphical glitch with fires in the Prince of Persia games is caused by some kind of cache misuse.

 ## VFPU math functions are not fully bit-accurate